If you've lost or found a pet you can also go to Council's Facebook Animals of Mitchell Shire page.

 When an owner does not come forward for an animal it is kept in the pound for 8 days, as required under the Domestic Animals Act 1994.
 After 8 days the animal legally becomes the property of the Council.

-Animals impounded for longer than 8 days are temperament tested to ensure suitability for re-homing and then the dogs are transferred to the Save-A-Dog scheme and the cats to Ingrid's Haven.
-Both shelters have a no kill philosophy.
+Animals impounded for longer than 8 days are temperament tested to ensure suitability for re-homing and then dogs and cats are transferred to one of the rescue groups that Council has agreements with or rehomed through Mitchell Shire Council.

 What happens when Council picks up a cow, horse, sheep or other livestock?